HenryLie/svelte-i18n-lingui/README.md

 {$t`Proceed to ${$t`cart`}`}
 ```

-### Predefine Message
+### Predefined Message

-Since the extractor does a static parse of the code, messages must be plain string to be extractable.
+Since the extractor does a static parse of the code, messages must be in plain string to be extractable.
 Template literals or variables names won't work.

 ```svelte
 <script lang="ts">